Evidence medicine and randomized clinical trials.

 RCTs Mega - Mexidol® children: the effectiveness and safety of the drug in the treatment of a deficiency of attention and hyperactivity deficiency in children from 6 years old.
 Sample, research design and results.

-Ekusheva Evgenia Viktorovna - MD, professor, head.
-Department of Nervous Diseases and Neurorebition of the Academy of Postgraduate Education of the Federal State Budgetary Educational Institution of the FGBC FMBA of Russia
+Evgeniya Viktorovna Yekusheva – Doctor of Medical Sciences, Professor, Head of the Department of Nervous System Diseases and Neurorehabilitation of the Academy of Postgraduate Education of the Federal Scientific and Clinical Center of the Federal Medical and Biological Agency of Russia

-Schukin Ivan Aleksandrovich - Ph.D., Associate Professor of the Department of Neurology, Neurosurgery and Medical Genetics LF RNIMU named after N.I.
-Pirogov
+Ivan Aleksandrovich Shchukin – PhD, Associate Professor of the Department of Neurology, Neurosurgery and Medical Genetics of the Leningrad Branch of the N.I.
+Pirogov Russian National Research Medical University

 Announcement:

-Evidence medicine is the principle of clinical practice, which is based on the results of randomized controlled studies, and not individual opinions and ideas of a particular doctor.
-A randomized controlled study is a method of a scientific and practical medical experiment, in which the studied are randomly divided into groups: some patients fall into an experimental-the main group (for example, therapeutic), while others-into the control (for example, into a group of placebo).
-Clinical recommendations are currently developed and continued to be developed, which are based on the evidence base and the result of many studies.
-They help to determine which drug or treatment method is effective in each case.
-One of the drugs that meet the requirements of evidence -based medicine, and which is included in clinical recommendations in the treatment of a stroke, is Mexidol ® .
-The important effects of the drug include antioxidant, antihypoxic and membrane -stabilizing
+Evidence-based medicine is a principle of clinical practice based on the results of randomized controlled trials, rather than the individual opinions and views of a particular physician.
+A randomized controlled trial is a method of scientific and practical medical experimentation in which subjects are randomly divided into groups: some patients are assigned to the experimental – main – group (e.g., treatment group), while others are assigned to the control group (e.g., placebo group).
+Clinical guidelines based on the evidence base and the results of numerous studies have been and continue to be developed.
+They help determine which drug or treatment method is effective in each specific case.
+One drug that meets the requirements of evidence-based medicine and is also included in clinical guidelines for the treatment of stroke is Mexidol®.Important effects of the drug include antioxidant, antihypoxant, and membrane-stabilizing properties.

 Evidence medicine and randomized clinical trials.